 On October 8, 2021, the Company entered into a Development Collaboration Agreement with the Netherlands Cancer Institute, Amsterdam (NKI), one of the world's leading comprehensive cancer centers, and Oncode Institute, Utrecht, a major independent cancer research center, to identify the most promising drugs to be combined with LB-100, and potentially LB-100 analogues, to be used to treat a range of cancers, as well as to identify the specific molecular mechanisms underlying the identified combinations.
 The Company has agreed to fund the study and provide a sufficient supply of LB-100 to conduct the study.
 The study is expected to take approximately two years to conduct.
-During the three months ended March 31, 2022, the Company incurred charges in the amount of \$54,230 with respect to this agreement, which amount is included in research and development costs in the Company's consolidated statements of operations.
-As of March 31, 2022, total costs of \$109,478 have been incurred pursuant to this collaboration agreement.
-The Company's aggregate commitment pursuant to this collaboration agreement, less amounts previously paid to date, totaled approximately \$380,000 as of March 31, 2022, which is expected to be incurred through June 30, 2025.
+During the three months ended June 30, 2022, the Company incurred charges in the amount of \$48,886 with respect to this agreement, which amount is included in research and development costs in the Company's consolidated statements of operations.
+During the six months ended June 30, 2022, the Company incurred charges in the amount of \$103,116 with respect to this agreement, which amount is included in research and development costs of \$158,364 have been incurred pursuant to this collaboration agreement.
+The Company's aggregate commitment pursuant to this collaboration agreement.
+The Company's aggregate commitment pursuant to this collaboration agreement, less amounts previously paid to date, totaled approximately \$361,000 as of June 30, 2022, which is expected to be incurred through June 30, 2025.
+As the work is being conducted in Europe and is paid for in Euros, final costs are subject to foreign currency fluctuations between the United States Dollar and the Euro.